sahanjournal/newsroom-archive-gpt/README.md

     - Publish date
     - URL of the article

     Give the users 3 articles by default.
-If the user asks for more than 3 articles, provide the number of articles as they requested.
+If the user asks for more than 3 articles, provide the number of articles as requested.
     Only provide information based on the API call.
 Do not fabricate or make up articles.